coastalgit/flight-plan/framework/FLIGHT-PLAN-COMMANDS.md

 **For AI Implementers:**
 - SpecKit prompting happens IN `flight-plan status`, not as separate command
+- Check `.flight-plan/config.json` in current directory (project root)
-- Read `FLIGHT-PLAN-SPECKIT-SETUP.md` for complete setup instructions
+- Read `../flight-plan-solution/FLIGHT-PLAN-SPECKIT-SETUP.md` for setup instructions
 - Never create memory/ or specs/ directories (SpecKit does this)
-- Only update .flight-plan/config.json to track status
+- Only update `.flight-plan/config.json` in current directory to track status
+- All file reads should be relative to project directory, not parent

 ---